CLOSE X

 You may also enjoy: Cinque Terre, Italy – Why It’s So Popular / Italy’s Secret Treasure: Friuli Venezia Giulia Province / A Dream Vacation: Renting A Villa in Italy

-On the other hand, it can be better to see the famous Cinque Terre with a guide since it’s five separate towns scattered along a rugged coastline.
+On the other hand, it can be better to see the famous Cinque Terre with a guide since it’s five separate towns along a rugged coastline.
 Besides, it can be a pain to get to if you’re unfamiliar with the territory; let a guide handle the logistics so you can appreciate the scenery.

 Manarola in Cinque Terre at sunset / photo: Lucadea via Flickr